nycmeshnet/docs/content/hardware/ethernet.md

 4,5,7,8 are used for power over ethernet (POE).
 Pins 4 & 5 are negative and 7 & 8 are positive.

-If you plug POE into the "secondary" WAN port of a NanoStation, the main port will have live POE!
-This POE passthrough is great if you want to power a second NanoStation, but if you plug a live POE cable into an adapter or some device that does not expect POE it can break.
-We also turn on POE passthrough for both ports in some [installs](../nsm5).
+If you plug a live POE cable into an adapter or some device that does not expect POE it can break.
+This is often how ethernet adapters and cable testers break!
+A cheap USB 100Base-T ethernet adapter will survive as it doesn't use the POE pins.

-On a roof it is tempting to plug from a powered ethernet port into your laptop to configure the router.
-Usually the cheaper devices survive this accident because they don't use the POE pins.
-Apple's $30 thunderbolt ethernet adapters and other gigabit adapters will blow up. $9 USB 100Base-T adapters are a better bet if you think you will make this mistake.
-If you have a test cable with 4,5,7,8 disconnected you will be safe.

 Ubiquiti POE is 24V DC, **half the voltage of standard 48V DC POE.** If you use standard POE you need to use a [Ubiquiti 8023af-adapter](https://www.ubnt.com/accessories/instant-8023af-adapters/)